hotaanubhab/Sphere-Engine-App/README.md

+  On the submit page of every question there is supprt for all the compilers by Sphere Engine API and the participant can submit his solution in prgramming language of choice.

   <p align='center'><img src=screenshots\6.PNG>
 <p align="center">

+  Admin login is for protected routes like Add or Admin Panel for editing and deleting problems.This is done using JWT.
+For testing on Heroku server one can use Username : admin , Password : admin as a credential.

   <p align='center'><img src=screenshots\2.PNG>
 <p align="center">

+  Admin Panel
   <p align='center'><img src=screenshots\3.PNG>
 <p align="center">
+Edit Page of a Problem.
+After edit press update or use this page to go to add test case of that problem , or delete problem.
   <p align='center'><img src=screenshots\4.PNG>
 <p align="center">
+Page used to add input output test cases for the problem.
   <p align='center'><img src=screenshots\5.PNG>
 <p align="center">